 - Letter of support from a faculty member (PDF)

-If you receive EEO funding, you must submit the following to the School of Music studentaffairs.music [at] mcgill.ca (subject: EEO%20for%20Undergraduates%20Report) (Student Affairs Office) within 2 months of completing your project:
+Once you have completed the approved EEO activity, you must submit the following to the School of Music studentaffairs.music [at] mcgill.ca (subject: EEO%20for%20Undergraduates%20Report) (Student Affairs Office) within 2 months following the end of your activity:

-- A short report on the program and its value to you
+- A short report (around 300 words) on the program and its value to you

 Amount and disbursement of funds